OneBusAway/onebusaway-android/SYSTEM_ARCHITECTURE.md

 ## Simple deployment

-The simplest way to get started is to deploy a OneBusAway server, which will give you estimated arrival times and server alerts in the app.
+The simplest way to get started is to deploy a OneBusAway server, which will give you estimated arrival times and service alerts in the app.
 Here's the basic system architecture diagram for this configuration:

 ![onebusaway system architecture-basic](https://user-images.githubusercontent.com/928045/32296017-5dd339e4-bf21-11e7-962c-327cf071b5ba.png)